dneuhann/dneuhann.github.io/_pages/about.md

 1. ###  [How to Sell Public Debt in Uncertain Times](https://dneuhann.github.io/files/cno_howtosell.pdf) \[[SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5178679)\]
 <small>(with Harold L. Cole and Guillermo Ordonez)</small>
-<small>[ <a href="#/" onclick="visib('reg')">Abstract</a> ]</small>
-<div id="reg" style="display: none; text-align: justify; line-height: 1.2" ><small>
-How should governments structure primary sovereign bond markets when investors face asymmetric uncertainty about default risk and total demand?
-Standard protocols either use uniform prices for all investors, or price discriminate based on bid prices (``pay as bid'').
-Uniform pricing encourages participation by uninformed investors but price discrimination captures inframarginal surplus.
-Based on this tradeoff, we propose a new protocol that features price discrimination on inframarginal bids and uniform pricing on marginal bids, thereby reducing the mean and variance of public borrowing costs.
-We also offer new evidence on the information content of primary bond markets which supports our framework.
-</small><br><br/></div>

 2. ###  [Rules versus Disclosure: Prudential Regulation and Market Discipline ](https://dneuhann.github.io/files/ffn_rules.pdf) \[[SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4799706)\]
 <small> (with William Fuchs and Satoshi Fukuda) </small>